God’s Sovereign Wisdom and grace towards Israel.

 God’s Sovereign Choice: 9:1-5.

 In chapter eight, Paul explains the divine provisions for our salvation.
 From chapter 12-16, we see Paul’s practical exhortations.
 In between from chapter 9-11, Paul reassures the nation of Israel of their place in the kingdom of God.
 Despite all the gifts and promises majority of Jews failed to acknowledge Jesus as their Messiah.
 Paul was grieving over their rejection of Christ and wished he could do something about it (Rom 9:3).
 Meanwhile he is dealing with the problem of their unbelief and reassures that God is faithful in his promises.
 Some thought that God has failed in his promises.
 In Chapter 9-11, Paul gives a detailed answer to this question.
 God's promises to Israel never guaranteed salvation based on ethnicity.
 Paul knew that his eternal life is purchased by the blood Christ and it cannot be lost.
 Yet he was willing to die for the salvation of Israel.
 Jews are indeed the privileged people.
 They are chosen to be God’s special possession.
 God revealed His glory to them.
 He made covenants with them and gave them His law.
 They had the privilege of worshiping the true God.
 To them belong the fathers, and from them born Christ according to the flesh (Rom 9:4, 5).
-His humanity came through Israel yet Jesus is divine.
-Those who Christ have the responsibility to share the gospel with others.
+His humanity came through Israel yet Jesus is divine and worthy of our praise and worship forever.

 Sovereignty in God’s election: 9:6-13.